Also Like

 Subconscious Reprogramming

-The concept leans on neuroplasticity the brain’s ability to form new neural pathways through repeated experience.
+The concept leans on neuroplasticity — the brain’s ability to form new neural pathways through repeated experience.
 The idea is that by consistently exposing your mind to new thought patterns, especially during receptive states like deep relaxation or theta brainwave activity, you can gradually overwrite old mental scripts.

 Brainwave Frequencies

-A growing subset of manifestation programs use audio technology specifically binaural beats, isochronic tones, or other forms of brainwave entrainment to guide the brain into specific states.
+A growing subset of manifestation programs use audio technology — specifically binaural beats, isochronic tones, or other forms of brainwave entrainment — to guide the brain into specific states.
 The most commonly targeted state is theta (4–8 Hz), associated with deep relaxation and subconscious accessibility.

 The frequency following response is a real neurological phenomenon.
 But “real phenomenon” and “makes you rich” are separated by an ocean of unproven claims.
 If you want a thorough, balanced breakdown of this technology, I covered it extensively in my article on how brainwave entrainment actually works.
+And for a clear explanation of what alpha, theta, and delta waves actually are and do, see our article on brainwave states explained: alpha vs theta vs delta.

 The Main Types of Manifestation Programs